 Screaming Frog, my favourite, most used SEO Tool and I imagine the most used SEO tool in the industry.
-What would we do with it!
+What would we do without it!
 (Remember using Xenu?)

 There are some great guides on the different ways you can use it and the official site has a big amount of documentation on all the different settings, as there are a lot!